An Introduction to Node.js

 Conclusion

 JavaScript is everywhere, and Node is a vast and expansive subject.
 Nonetheless, I hope that in this article I’ve offered you the beginner-friendly, high-level look at Node.js and its main paradigms that I promised at the beginning.
-I also hope that when you re-read the definitions we looked at previously, things make a lot more sense.
+I also hope that when you re-read the definitions we looked at previously, things will make a lot more sense.

-Node.js® is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js is an event-based, non-blocking, asynchronous I/O runtime that uses Google’s V8 JavaScript engine and libuv library.

-If you have any questions or comments, I’d be glad to hear them in the comments below.
+If you have any questions or comments, feel free to hit me up on Twitter.